Thursday 17 May 2018, 7.30pm

-Finnish musician and composer Jimi Tenor returns to OTO for a solo show following his new release, Saxcentric, on Herakles Records.
+Finnish musician and composer Jimi Tenor returns to OTO following his fantastic sold out solo show here last year.
 Tenor has never settled for the traditional role of a pop artist.
 A musician whose work lies beyond current trends, Tenor is also as a performer who combines the finest elements of afro-american music, spontaneous silliness and shameless glamour in an style all his own.

 “Cooking up a sultry stew of disco, funk, and modern dance, including drum 'n' bass, is his specialty.
 But even that isn't enough to satisfy him, as he ventures into gospel and choral music with the able assistance of a 60 piece Finnish choral group.
 With its many different threads and influences, including the Sun Ra-esque "Total Devastation," Organism makes the case that Tenor is a truly international artist.” – Sound Affects, review of Organism